anasty17/mirror-leech-telegram-bot/README.md

 - Update bot at startup and with restart command using `UPSTREAM_REPO`
 - Clone/Zip/Unzip/Count from gdtot links (main script from [Yusuf](https://github.com/oxosec)) and delete first cloned file from main drive or TeamDrive
 - Qbittorrent seed until reaching specific ratio or time
-- Rss feed.
+- Rss feed and filter.
 Based on this repository [rss-chan](https://github.com/hyPnOtICDo0g/rss-chan)
 - Save leech settings including thumbnails in database
 - Many bugs have been fixed